Read files from paired-end sequencing are required to be paired prior to assembly and this can be done using the Set & merge paired reads operation.

-- Pairs of documents - The sequence lists are paired together and each sequence in one list is paired with the sequence at the same position in the other list.
+- Pairs of documents (most common) - The sequence lists are paired together and each sequence in one list is paired with the sequence at the same position in the other list.
 You will need to select 2 or more sequence lists to pair the sequences.

 - Split each sequence in half - Use this when both reads in a pair have been concatenated together into a single sequence in the fastq file.
 The sequence will be split into two equal halves which are treated as pairs.
 All sequences must be of the same length and have an even number of nucleotides to use this option.

 - Match sequence names (for standalone sequences, or within each list) - Pairs are identified by sorting the sequences by name, and then pairing adjacent sequences when the two names differ by a single character as long as the two different characters are in this list of possible pairs.
 Use this when the pairs may be in a random order or some reads may have their mate pair missing.

 Note that if you selected standalone sequence documents, you will only have the option to pair reads by Split each sequence in half and Match sequence names (for standalone sequences, or within each list).

 As different sequencing technology uses different methods of generating reads, you should choose the appropriate settings for your data.

 - Relative Orientation - Different sequencing technologies orientate their paired reads differently.

 - Expected distance/Insert size - This is the estimated distance between the outer ends of the reads.
 All paired read data will have a known expected distance between each pair given the experimental design.
 It is important you set this to the correct value to achieve good results when assembling.